-- Your final grade will be based holistically on both my evaluation and your self-evaluation of your growth and learning related to the course objectives, the quality of your written work, and your attendance, participation, and preparation for class sessions.
+• Your final grade will be based holistically on both my evaluation and your self-evaluation of your growth and learning related to the course objectives, the quality of your written work, and your attendance, participation, and preparation for class sessions.
 While you can negotiate the ways in which you define and complete class projects, you must complete all of these projects to fulfill course requirements and your final grade for the course will be based on the thoughtfulness and quality of this work with a B reflecting the completion of all course projects at a satisfactory level.
-You must exceed those requirements in some way to receive an A by selecting one or more choice inquiries that involve a minimum of 10 additional hours. - Your mid-term evaluation will include a discussion of the grade for your work completed as of that date so that you can establish goals for maintaining or improving your final grade for the course.
-The instructor will not give Incompletes for the course except in extreme situations and only with prior approval. - Late assignments without a valid excuse will affect your final grade. - A Complete all assignments for the course at a satisfactory level and meet attendance and class participation requirements.
-In addition, complete one or more Choice Inquiries for a final project (negotiated with instructor). - B Complete all assignments for the course at a satisfactory level and meet attendance and class participation requirements. - C Issues with several missing or incomplete assignments or attendance, tardiness, leaving class early, or participation in class sessions - D Unsatisfactory in multiple areas related to assignments, attendance and participation. - $\rm E-Failure$ to complete multiple assignments at a satisfactory level and/or multiple absences from class.
+You must exceed those requirements to receive an A by selecting a class assignment to which you propose to add an 10 additional hours of work.
+You must submit a written proposal to your instructor for these additional hours.

+• Your mid-term evaluation will include a discussion of the grade for your work completed as of that date so that you can establish goals for maintaining or improving your final grade for the course.
+The instructor will not give Incompletes for the course except in extreme situations and only with prior approval.

+• Late assignments without a valid excuse will affect your final grade.

+A - Complete all assignments for the course at a satisfactory level and meet attendance and class participation requirements.
+In addition, complete one or more Choice Inquiries for a final project (negotiated with instructor).

+B - Complete all assignments for the course at a satisfactory level and meet attendance and class participation requirements.

+C - Issues with several missing or incomplete assignments or attendance, tardiness, leaving class early, or participation in class sessions

+D - Unsatisfactory in multiple areas related to assignments, attendance and participation.

+E - Failure to complete multiple assignments at a satisfactory level and/or multiple absences from class.